georgeyk/mezzanine-instagram-gallery/README.md

     [...]

 Then run your project and access the configured url that calls *authorize* view.
-If everything is set correctly, you should see a page showing your access token.
+If everything is set correctly, you should see a page with a successful message.
 You might want to read the [python-instagram][2] documentation for further details on the authentication process.